 Africa is vast and even if you’re only visiting one country, you’ll likely have to pack for a number of different occasions, activities, temperatures, and cultural considerations.

-You DON’T have to wear khaki and zip-off pants all the time and unless you are on safari, they’re rarely necessary.
+You DON’T have to wear khaki or zip-off pants all the time and unless you are on safari, they’re rarely necessary.
 But there are a few general packing rules I live by that will cover you for all situations.

 I would recommend that you read my Ultimate Africa Packing List post and have a read of the below guidelines.

 Africa Packing Tips: